-Financial Management Best Practise Requirements (MBRP) Financial Standard Operating Procedure (FSOP) FSOP Type Responsible Official FSOP Date 1 According to GRAP 17.14 (IPSAS 17.24), subsequent expenditure relating to an item of property, plant and equipment that has already been recognized shall be added to the carrying amount of the asset when it is probable that future economic benefits or service potential over the total life of the assets in excess of the most recent assessed standard of performance of the existing asset, will flow to the entity.
+Financial Management Financial Standard Operating Procedure (FSOP) FSOP Responsible FSOP " Best Practise Requirements (MBRP) r manoral standard operating r recedure (1 661) Type Official Date 1 According to GRAP 17.14 (IPSAS 17.24), subsequent expenditure relating to an item of property, plant and equipment that has already been recognized shall be added to the carrying amount of the asset when it is probable that future economic benefits or service potential over the total life of the assets in excess of the most recent assessed standard of performance of the existing asset, will flow to the entity.
 All other subsequent expenditure shall be recognized as an expense in the period in which it is incurred.
 According to GRAP 17.5 (IPSAS 17.25) subsequent expenditure on property, plant and equipment is only recognized as an asset when the expenditure improves the condition of the asset, measured over its total life, beyond its most recent assessed standard of performance.
 Finance should be aware of the criteria to be used to differentiate between capital expenditure and current operating expenditure (repairs and maintenance).
 Only costs incurred to improve an asset i.e. improvements, or to replace a part of an asset, can be capitalized if they meet the recognition criteria.
 If there is uncertainty as to whether the costs incurred relating to an asset should be expensed or capitalized, the following can be considered, and if the answer is yes to one or more, the cost should be capitalized: Does the cost incurred satisfy the recognition criteria?
 Will the cost enhance the service provision of the asset beyond its original expectations?
 Will the cost increase the performance of the asset beyond its original performance?
-Will the cost incurred not primarily for labour, consumables or small parts?
+Will the cost increase the useful life of the asset beyond its original life?
+Is the cost incurred not primarily for labour, consumables or small parts?
 Is the cost incurred to increase the size of the asset or change its shape?
 Is the cost incurred to replace a significant part of the asset?
 All invoices need to be scrutinized throughout the year to identify and allocate maintenance expenditure to operating expenditure and to identify and properly allocate capital expenditure.
-These expenses should be reconciled to the bank statements and then journalized to the expenses AP Manager: Assets Date at which subsequent expenditur e is incurred.
+These expenses should be reconciled to the bank statements and then journalized to the expenses categories.
+AP Manager: Assets Date at which subsequent expenditur e is incurred.